-2007 Equity Incentive Plan
+2018 Equity Incentive Plan

-The United Bancorporation of Alabama, Inc. 2007 Equity Incentive Plan (the 2007 Plan) provides for the grant of stock options, stock appreciation rights, restricted stock awards, performance units, or any combination thereof to officers, directors, and employees of the Corporation to purchase up to an aggregate of 308,000 shares of Class A Stock.
-As of December 31, 2015, 296,467 shares of stock could be granted in the future.
+The United Bancorporation of Alabama, Inc. 2018 Equity Incentive Plan (formerly the 2007 Equity Incentive Plan) provides for the grant of stock options, stock appreciation rights, restricted stock awards, performance units, or any combination thereof to officers, directors, and employees of the Corporation to purchase up to an aggregate of 308,000 shares of Class A Stock.
+As of December 31, 2018, 287,532 shares of stock could be granted in the future.
 The changes in outstanding options are as follows:

-Shares Under Option A Exei eighted- verage cise Price er Share
+Shares Under Option A Exer eighted- verage ccise Price er Share

-Balance at December 31, 2015 2,000 \$ 14.85
+Balance at December 31, 2016 2,000 \$ 14.85

 Granted - -

 Surrendered - -

 Exercised -

-Balance at December 31, 2016 2,000 \$ 14.85
+Balance at December 31, 2017 2,000 \$ 14.85

 Granted - -

 Surrendered - -

 Exercised - -

-Balance at December 31, 2017 2,000 \$ 14.85
+Balance at December 31, 2018 2,000 \$ 14.85

-Exercisable at December 31, 2017 2,000 \$ 14.85
+Exercisable at December 31, 2018 2,000 \$ 14.85

 Grant-date fair value is measured on the date of grant using an option-pricing model with market assumptions.
 The grant-date fair values are amortized into expense on a straight-line basis over the vesting period.
 The company applies the Black-Scholes-Merton option-pricing model which requires the use of highly subjective assumptions, including but not limited to, expected stock price volatility, term, dividend rates, forfeiture rates, and risk-free interest rates, which if changed can materially affect fair value estimates.
-As of December 31, 2017 and 2016, all awards were fully vested and expensed.